 McGee Equine Clinic frequently examines horses and other large animals for a variety of skin conditions: from patchy to scabby and everything between.
 If indicated we can perform diagnostic testing such as skin scrapes, cytology, biopsy, and bacterial or fungal cultures.
 We can treat your horse with either medical or surgical management depending on the situation.
+Please give us a call to schedule an appointment if your animal has a skin condition that needs to be examined.
 We see a variety of skin conditions; some common skin conditions that we manage include (but are not limited to):

 Breaks in the skin lead to bacterial and/or fungal infections causing scaly patches, hair loss, and inflammation on the legs called scratches (aka grease heel or mud fever).
 Causes include contact allergies and irritants, infestation with Chorioptes mites (leg mange), and malformations with the lymphatic vessels, etc. Secondary infections are often worsened by exposure to moisture in mud or pastures.
 Draft breeds and other horses with feathered legs might be most susceptible.